← Back to Resources

 Customers maintain approved supplier databases (often accessible through Exostar or similar portals).
 Verify your special process suppliers are approved before starting production, not after completing inspection.

-3. Wrong Revision Level
+3. Wrong revision level

 Working to outdated engineering is one of the fastest ways to fail a FAIR.
 Ensure your purchase order revision matches released engineering for the part number, including: